 These reclaimed materials are our original native forests that matured over centuries to be felled by early settlers and loggers.
 These forests are now mostly gone, cleared for our farm fields and to build our cities.
 The richness and character of this wood is hard to match in new lumber that is available today.

 Let's have a conversation.

 This can be over coffee, at your home or office, in our studio, or through email and over the phone.
 We listen to your needs, tastes, and how each piece will be used.
 You might send examples of styles, colors, or napkin sketches of your ideas.

-From here a set of three dimensional drawings of your unique piece or space will be developed.
+From here a set of three dimensional drawings of your unique project or space are developed.
 Any necessary changes are made until you see exactly what you want.

 We remove any nails or other metal that may damage machinery.
 It is then kiln dried to bring the moisture content down to a level suitable for making furniture.
 This process also kills any bugs.

 Once the lumber arrives from the kiln it is planed to thickness, straightened, and cut to size.
 Using the same drawings we developed earlier, your piece gets meticulously crafted and assembled.